apache/druid/docs/content/ingestion/tasks.md

 ```

 This compaction task merges _all segments_ of the interval `2017-01-01/2018-01-01` into a _single segment_.
+To merge each day's worth of data into a separate segment, you can submit multiple `compact` tasks, one for each day.
+They will run in parallel.

 A compaction task internally generates an `index` task spec for performing compaction work with some fixed parameters.
 For example, its `firehose` is always the [ingestSegmentSpec](./firehose.html) and `dimensionsSpec` and `metricsSpec`